-When an appeal is not admissible, such as when the threshold set for the value in dispute is not given, a party may raise an objection.
-This is a subsidiary form of appeal.
+When an appeal is not admissible, e.g., if the threshold set for the amount in dispute is not met, a party may raise an objection instead.
+The objection is a subsidiary form of appeal.
 The grounds upon which an objection may be brought are more restrictive.
 Incorrect establishment of facts may be raised as a ground only if it is flagrant.

 The deadline for filing an objection is 30 days.
 In case of summary proceedings, it is 10 days.
 Contrary to an appeal, an objection does not, as a rule, stay the enforcement of the challenged decision.
 However, exceptionally, a stay may be granted.
-Contrary to an appeal, new evidence and/or new facts are, in principle, not admissible, even if they could not have been submitted in the first instance despite reasonable diligence.
+Contrary to an appeal, new evidence and/or new facts are, in principle, not admissible, even if they could not have been submitted in the first instance proceeding despite reasonable diligence.